Dozens Facing Federal Charges in College Admissions-Related Scam

 You have no doubt heard about the college admissions scam, dubbed Operation Varsity Blues, wherein 50 people were charged with bribing admissions and standardized testing personnel in order to gain college acceptances for their children.
 The scandal has received widespread media attention due to the fact that it involves several high-profile people, including celebrities Felicity Huffman and Lori Loughlin.

-At Randall & Stump, PLLC, our Charlotte RICO lawyers have experience in representing people charged with fraud and related white-collar crimes.
+At Randall & Stump, Criminal Defense Attorneys, our Charlotte RICO lawyers have experience in representing people charged with fraud and related white-collar crimes.
 We use our extensive knowledge and experience to mount an aggressive defense and fight for you to obtain a fair result.
 If you’re facing charges, call us at (980) 237-4579, or complete the online contact form to schedule a free consultation of your case.

 Some of the defendants in Operation Varsity Blues have been charged with wire fraud, mail fraud, honest services mail fraud, and conspiracy to commit fraud.
 These are federal crimes because they crossed state lines.